Protivsporta/TONEscrow/README.md

 # TON Escrow contract

 This repository is an example of TON smartcontracts implementation.
-Exactly it is one-time deployed smartcontract with ability for sale peer-to-peer
+Exactly it is one-time deployed fully-tested smartcontract with ability for sale peer-to-peer

 Involved actors:
 - Guarantor